Sums of singular series with large sets and the tail of the distribution of primes: Unconditional bounds

 \end{lemma}

-\begin{proof} This proof closely follows the proof of Lemma 5.4 from \cite{MR0424730}, so here we simply highlight the differences, which arise only in that here we keep track of the dependence on k in the form of the constants $\a_1, \a_2$, $\kappa$, and $L$.
+\begin{proof} This proof closely follows the proof of \cite[Lemma 5.4]{MR0424730}, so here we simply highlight the differences, which arise only in that here we keep track of the dependence on $k$ in the form of the constants $\a_1, \a_2$, $\kappa$, and $L$.
+By Lemma \ref{lem:conditions-r-omegas-hold}, conditions ($R$), ($\Omega_1$), and ($\Omega_2(k,L)$) hold.

 In \cite{MR0424730}, Halberstam and Richert show that for $0 < z \le x$,